-Budgeted cost: £20,000
+Budgeted cost: £20,000 £40,000

-Activity Evidence that supports this approach Challenge number(s) addressed INSET day at the start of each term looking at internal progress data When class teachers are aware which pupil premium children in their classes did not make good progress last academic year, and at the start of each new term, they can identify these children as 'target' children 2 Purchase a new reading (whole school) and phonics (year 3) intervention scheme and train up staff members to use this Our children need more than just being listened to when they read.
+Activity Evidence that supports this approach Challenge number(s) addressed INSET day at the start of each term looking at internal progress data When class teachers are aware which pupil premium children in their classes did not make good progress last academic year, and at the start of each new term, they can identify these children as 'target' children 2 Quality first teaching support for all teachers including ECTs and student teachers Teaching and learning team support PP monitoring.
+EEF guide to pupil premium states teaching is the top priority, including CPD 2 Using 30 minutes release time per week for peer development with teaching staff CPD sessions for all teachers on Rosenshine's principles.
+Focusing in the Autumn term on retrieval.
+Follow up tasks set for teachers to complete over the term.
+Purchase and embed a new reading (whole school) and phonics (year 3) intervention scheme and train up staff members to use this Further training for new staff and CPD of staff delivering phonics and those working with year 3 with a focus on pace Our children need more than just being listened to when they read.
 Schools which have a consistent approach achieve good results.
-2 The teacher in charge of SEND and the PP champion will work together to identify any support staff who would benefit from further CPD e.g. in speech and language or for EAL pupils Staff who feel skilled and confident leading an intervention will see better progress from the children.
+Teachers observed colleagues at our 2 feeder schools so they are aware of the phonics schemes the children will have been used to before coming to us and will be able to see good quality phonics lessons being delivered.
+2 The SENDCo and the PP champion will work together to identify any support staff who would benefit from further CPD e.g. in speech and language or for EAL pupils Staff who feel skilled and confident leading an intervention will see better progress from the children.
 We hope to see LSAs becoming more confident with monitoring and evaluating the interventions which take place and enabling them to evaluate which strategies lead to good progress and how this is measured.
 3